-The Related Parties and Connected Parties Committee is tasked with the duties envisaged under rules and regulations issued by CONSOB and the Bank of Italy regarding transactions with Related Parties and Connected Parties, as well as the "Guidelines for the Management of Transactions with Related Parties and Connected Parties" adopted by the Company (hereinafter, for the sake of brevity, the "Guidelines", a description of which is provided in this section of the Report under "14.1 Transactions with related parties"), including in particular expressing required opinions on operations with related parties and connected parties of lesser or greater importance.
+The Related Parties and Connected Parties Committee is tasked with the duties envisaged under applicable rules and regulations issued by CONSOB and the Bank of Italy regarding transactions with Related Parties and Connected Parties, as well as the "Guideline for the Management of Transactions with Related Parties and Connected Parties" adopted by the Company (hereinafter, for the sake of brevity, the "Guideline", a description of which is provided in this section of the Report under "14.1 Transactions with related parties"), including in particular expressing required opinions on operations with related parties and connected parties of lesser or greater importance.
 Specifically, the Committee:

 - a.
-Expresses a preliminary, reasoned opinion, to help the Board of Directors resolve on the overall adequacy of the Guidelines, as well as of subsequent updates thereto, in achieving the regulatory objectives.
-To this end, the Committee may propose changes or additions to the Guidelines; - b.
-Where envisaged, formulates preliminarily reasoned opinions on Transactions of Lesser of Greater Importance that do not qualify as exemptions, examining the interests of Poste Italiane as well as companies directly and/or indirectly controlled by it in carrying out such transactions directly through Poste Italiane, as well as through BancoPosta, and the advantageousness and essential fairness of the relevant conditions; - c.
-Is involved from the negotiation and due diligence stage of Transactions of Greater Importance onwards, receiving a complete and timely flow of information, with the power to request information and make remarks to the delegated bodies and to the persons appointed to conduct negotiations and due diligence;

-d.
-Among other things, monitors the transactions carried out, including transactions exempted from the application of decisionmaking procedures pursuant to article 4.2.5 of the Guidelines and subject to periodical reporting pursuant to article 4.4.1 of the Guidelines, in order to report on any corrective changes to the Guidelines and internal procedures.
+Expresses a preliminary, reasoned opinion, to help the Board of Directors resolve on the overall adequacy of the Guideline, as well as of subsequent updates thereto, in achieving the regulatory objectives.
+To this end, the Committee may propose changes or additions to the Guideline; - b.
+Where envisaged, formulates preliminarily reasoned opinions on Transactions of Lesser of Greater Importance that do not qualify as exemptions, examining the interests of Poste Italiane as well as companies directly and/or indirectly controlled by it in carrying out such transactions directly through Poste Italiane, as well as through BancoPosta, and the advantageous-ness and essential fairness of the relevant conditions; - c.
+Is involved from the negotiation and due diligence stage of Transactions of Greater Importance onwards, receiving a complete and timely flow of information, with the power to request information and make remarks to the delegated bodies and to the persons appointed to conduct negotiations and due diligence; - d.
+Among other things, monitors the transactions carried out, including transactions exempted from the application of decision-making procedures pursuant to article 7.4.5 of the Guideline and subject to periodical reporting pursuant to article 7.6.1 of the Guideline, in order to report on any corrective changes to the Guideline and internal procedures.

-Tasks performed by the Related Parties Committee in 2017
+Tasks performed by the Related Parties Committee in 2018

-The following table shows the calendar of meetings held by the Related Parties Committee during 2017.
+The following table shows the calendar of meetings held by the Related Parties Committee during 2018.